 The Clinical Program at the UMCP has been accredited since 1963 by the American Psychological Association (American Psychological Association, Office of Program Consultation and Accreditation, 750 First Street, NE • Washington, DC • 20002-4242 • Phone: 202-336-5979 • TDD/TTY: 202-336-6123).
 Since 2017, the Clinical Program has also been accredited by the Psychological Clinical Science Accreditation System (PCSAS; Alan G. Kraut, Executive Director; 1800 Massachusetts Ave NW, Suite 402, Washington, DC 20036-1218 USA; Phone: (301) 455-8046; Email: akraut@pcsas.org).
 The Clinical Program's focus on clinical science is reflected in our membership in the Academy of Psychological Clinical Science.
 In this model, there is an active integration of research and practice.
 The Clinical Program curriculum reflects this integration by involving students throughout their graduate career in the design, implementation and publication of clinical research.
+In addition, there is an active integration of clinical research.
+In addition, there is an active integration of clinical research.
+In addition, there is an active integration of clinical research.
 In addition, there is an explicit effort directed toward relating that research to the understanding of clinical phenomena and to the development, dissemination, and implementation of clinical interventions.